-25.6.4 Property Appraisals and Sales Price
+25.7.4 Property Appraisals and Sales Price

-HABC will contract for an independent appraisal of a property to establish a sales price, and thus determine the feasibility of purchase by the prospective buyer.
-The appraisals will establish the after-rehab value of the property, based upon a scope of work for planned rehabilitation.
-The potential purchaser must be able to qualify for a first mortgage based on seventy-five percent of the appraised value of the property.
+HABC will contract for an independent appraisal of a property.
+The appraisals will establish the current as is value and or value based on the after-rehab value of the property (based upon a scope of work for planned modifications or rehabilitation).
+The sale price, also known as contract price, will be the current as is or value of the property after completion of any modifications or rehabilitation of the property.
+The perspective buyer(s) must be able to qualify for a first mortgage based on the sales price.

-25.7 FINANCING
+25.8 FINANCING

-25.7.1 First Mortgage Financing
+25.8.1 First Mortgage Financing